MeeraGanesan/Amazon-Alexa-Cisco-Project/README.md

 # Amazon-Alexa-Cisco-Project

-Documentation for Language Learner skill developed for Alexa as part of my Cisco project.
-Code is kept private.
+Note: The code is kept private, can show on need-to-know basis.

+This repository contains documentation for the language learning skill my team and I developed for Amazon Alexa.